 Withdrawing and Returning Students

-A Health Withdrawal consists of taking time away from Notre Dame to address a student's health concerns.
-This often involves time-off to focus on medical and/or psychiatric treatment, skill building, and lifestyle changes.
-Students who take a health withdrawal work to address their health issues, often with the goal of returning to Notre Dame once the health issue is being managed or, in some cases, resolved.
-For additional information on students considering taking a health withdrawal, please visit the Health Withdrawal Process.
+A Health Withdrawal consists of time away from Notre Dame in order to address a student's health concerns.
+This often involves medical and/or psychiatric treatment, skill building, and lifestyle changes.
+Students who take a Health Withdrawal work to address their health concerns, often with the goal of returning to Notre Dame once the health issue is managed or, in some cases, resolved.
+A Voluntary Withdrawal may be taken due to unforeseen family circumstances, such as a death in the family.

 If you are considering taking a Health Withdrawal or Voluntary, please contact the Care & Wellness Consultant assigned to your college to discuss your options.
 For additional information on taking a withdrawal, please visit Withdrawing from the University.

 For students who have already taken a Health Withdrawal or Voluntary Withdrawal and are looking for information on the return process, please visit Returning Students.
 Once a student's return has been confirmed, they are required to take part in the Transitions Program, dedicated to meeting the needs and concerns of returning students.